 RELEVANCE OF RED CROSS IN HAWAII

-With the threat of avian flu, bio-terrorist attacks, and major natural disasters, the American Red Cross is more relevant and necessary than ever before.
-And with global warming and changing weather patterns, it is not if but when a major disaster in Hawaii will occur.
+With the threat of flu pandemic, terrorist attacks, and major natural and man-made disasters, the American Red Cross is more relevant and necessary than ever before.
+It is not �if,� but �when� a major disaster in Hawaii will occur, and with your help, we'll be ready.

 The Red Cross is not a government agency.
-All disaster training and services are free, made possible by generous donations from local individuals and businesses.
+All disaster training and services are free, made possible by generous donations from local individuals and businesses and our dedicated volunteers.